-– We start by trying to sight-read the piece through with hands together.
-We don’t have to do that if it’s a really long piece, but it is always a good practice for testing our sight-reading skills.
+– We start by sight-reading the piece through with hands together.
+We don’t have to it if it’s a really long piece, but it is always a good practice for testing our sight-reading skills.

 – Next, we should practice hands separately.
-I know it can be boring to some of us, but remember, many things that take us to the next level in life are boring in their core.
+I know it can be boring to some of us, but remember, many things that take us to the next level in life, are boring in their core.
 Start by practicing the right hand first.
-This is not a rule, other than we are lucky that in this hand most of our lovely and “tantalizing” composers have placed their pieces’ melodic lines; the tune if you like.
-The reason why a melodic line is written on the top registers is perhaps because composers generally think it provides a better harmonic balance between the hands.
+This is not a rule, other than we are lucky that in this hand most of our lovely and “tantalizing” composers have placed their pieces’ melodic lines – the tune if you like.
+The reason a melodic line is written towards the top registers is perhaps because composers generally think it provides a better harmonic balance between the hands.
 If I was pressed to somehow portray the melodic and harmonic difference in a piece, I would say that the melodic part is the “words” that a composer uses to make his or her musical statement, whereas the harmonic part is the mood that those words are “uttered”.

 – Next, accelerating towards learning the new piece, we apply the metronome effect.
-See Article: “˜the metronome effect’.
+Read Article “The Metronome Effect“.

 – Think!
 And then think some more.
-Here’s some simple questions you could ask yourself.
-What is this piece trying to tell us?
+Here are some simple questions you could ask yourself: What is this piece trying to tell us?
 What is the composer trying to tell us?
 Is he just writing frantic passages in order to just show off his ability in composing (quite often the case)?
 Why is he writing so laconically?
 Is he trying to tell us a story?
 What is the essence of the piece you are about to start?
 Why this, why that?

 Ask as many questions as possible.
 By answering some of these questions, you will get closer to solving many of your piece’s technical difficulties.

 Copyright ©Nikos Kokkinis